richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 ## Jamstack

 Open source software has steadily matured over the last 10 years.
 Today open source technology underpins the majority of the digital services we use.
+Jamstack is the latest category of open source software to reach mainstream maturity.
 In the modern world of the web, organisations like Netlify have created their own GitOps CMS systems that automatically build and deploy a developers code commit to a static hosted website in minutes.
 These are Jamstack sites.
 That's:

 ![Javascript, APIs and Markdown](/img/jamstackbreakdown.jpg "Javascript, APIs and Markdown")